lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 > "so we got a few small puzzles going through here this is pretty straightforward for just a moment mostly **she's gonna** try and hit the torches out of order of what the game is intending" (4_2.txt)

 In all, it appears that the sequences detected within this method can be quite comprehensible.
-They may serve as adequate sources of input for phrases to teach experts in ESP courses.
+They may serve as adequate sources of input for phrases to teach future experts in ESP courses.

 ### Future deliverables